 Do you need a relationship detox?

-I am a big advocate of integrating “detox” practices on all levels of life.
-Clearing your life of what is not serving your mental, physical, and spiritual well-being will help you find balance so you can thrive.
+I am a big advocate of integrating “detox” practices to all aspects of life because clearing out the refuse and stepping back from what is not serving your mental, physical, and spiritual well-being will help you find better balance so you can thrive and stay healthy.

-Since every relationship is different, these options will mean different things to everyone.
-But I encourage you not to choose “feel miserable” anymore.
+Since every relationship is different, these options will mean different things to each person, but I encourage you not to choose “feel miserable” anymore.
 You are hurting your health and everyone around you by harboring that negative energy.

 5. Set appropriate boundaries.

-Just as negative people are linked to hurting your health, conversely, recent research showed that people with good friends had lower inflammation levels and blood pressure compared with those with poor relationship ties.
+Just as negative people are linked to hurting your health, conversely, recent research shows that people with good friends has lower inflammation levels and blood pressure compared with those with poor relationship ties.
 Surround yourself with people who edify you and challenge you to be the best version of yourself.
+If you don’t have those people, go out and seek them in your community, or even in online groups of like-minded people.
 Your health depends on it!